Leaderboard

 2 points

-This place definitively been added to my "regular cantines".
+16. This place definitively been added to my "regular cantines".
 Perfect for a beer and a small bite after buying bread and some minor grocery shopping.
 Located on the main street, 200m from the small supermarket I go.
 Swedish, which limits the things I like, but clean and food is good and fresh.
 Omelette wish mushroom, bell pepper and salmon.
 And a general view of the place.
 Looks like they have a few rooms for rent as well.
 Empty on the pictures (otherwhile I wouldn't have taken them) but usually 2 or 3 tables busy at 10.30 am at this moment.
-In normal times it is pretty busy.2 points
+In normal times it is pretty busy.

 1 point

-I was surprised, he passed on the 31st but I only saw it on ESPN website yesterday.
+18. I was surprised, he passed on the 31st but I only saw it on ESPN website yesterday.
 Had COVID-19 and Lew Body Dementia, which Robin Williams also had.
 He and Walter Johnson only pitchers to retire with 300 wins, 3000 K, and ERA below 3.......that shows how good he was.
 I stopped playing ball at 16 once I took my first golf lesson, Canada did not a good system for players to advance, very rare to even get an NCAA scholarship.
 One funny thing I learned Mike, was in my last year, playing left field.
 The boys were all becoming stronger, with harder pitchers.....though I rarely saw more than 75mph, we had a guy who maybe hit 83 but was wild.
 Anyway, the other suburb’s player had a rep for power and hits the highest fly ball I ever saw.
 The only time in my life I had to camp under the ball and wait for apex, follow it down, and make the catch.
 They make it look so easy on TV, but the reality is, a near miss homer can get very high, and is gaining velocity on the way down.
-So we should all take it easy on the guy who drops an “easy one”1 point
+So we should all take it easy on the guy who drops an “easy one”

 1 point